Tinggong/Microstructure.jl/README.md

 Documentation demonstrating various features of the package can be found on the [documentation website](https://tinggong.github.io/Microstructure.jl/dev/).
 Please note that the documentation website is currently under construction and will be frequently updated.

 ### Relationship to Other Packages
 Microstructure.jl focuses on tissue microstructure estimation.
-If you are also interested in fiber orientation and tractography, consider exploring FreeSurfer.jl.
-Additional, Microstructure.jl uses I/O functions from FreeSurfer.jl for reading and writing NIfTI image files.
+If you are also interested in fiber orientation and tractography, consider exploring Fibers.jl.
+Additional, Microstructure.jl uses I/O functions from Fibers.jl for reading and writing NIfTI image files.